 The chief operating decision-maker ("CODM") of the Group has been identified as the executive directors of the Company who are responsible for reviewing the Group's internal reporting in order to assess the performance and allocate resources.
 Management has determined the operating segments based on these reports.
 The Group is organised into two segments:

-Health Management: "Internet+" community health management, international hospitals, elderly care and rehabilitation, medical cosmetology, anti-ageing and sales of health and living projects in the PRC.
+Health Management: "Internet+" community health management, international hospitals, elderly care and rehabilitation, medical cosmetology, anti-ageing and sales of health and living projects in the development and sales of vehicle living projects in the PRC and in other countries.